-In compliance with the Drug-Free Workplace and Drug-Free Schools and Campuses Regulations of the Drug-Free Schools and Communities Act (DFSCA), UWA electronically provides each staff / faculty member a copy of the Staff Handbook and each student has access to an online copy of the Student Handbook, both containing full descriptions of the Alcohol and Other Drug Policy on campus.
-This information is also distributed with from our Campus Safety Office.
+In compliance with the Drug-Free Workplace and Drug-Free Schools and Campuses Regulations of the Drug-Free Schools and Communities Act (DFSCA), UWA electronically provides each staff / faculty member (hereafter referred to as "employees") a copy of the Staff Handbook and each student has access to an online copy of the Student Handbook, both containing full descriptions of the Alcohol and Other Drug Policy on campus.
 Hard copies of the handbooks and policy are available upon request.
 The University's Drug-Free Workplace Policy describes standards of conduct by employees and students on campus or as part of any of its activities.

-The policy also includes:

-- 1.) a description of the applicable legal sanctions under federal and state laws for the unlawful possession or distribution of illicit drugs and alcohol, - 2.) a description of the health risks associated with the use of illicit drugs and abuse of alcohol, that are available to employees and students, and 4.) a clear statement that the College will impose disciplinary sanctions on employees and students for violations of the standard of conduct.
+The policy also includes: 1.) a description of the applicable legal sanctions under federal and state laws for the unlawful possession or distribution of illicit drugs and alcohol, 2.) a description of the health risks associated with the use of illicit drugs and abuse of alcohol, 3.) a description of drug and alcohol programs (i.e., counseling, treatment, and rehabilitation)

+that are available to employees and students, and 4.) a clear statement that the University will impose disciplinary sanctions on employees and students for violations of the standard of conduct.
 The complete employee policy can be found at: